open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     + Make sure the rabbit.port and rabbit.host point to the RabbitMQ
     + Make sure the controller.networkInterface is specified to the correct network interface which the clients’ signaling and control messages are expected to connect through.

 10. Choose worker machine to run webrtc-agent and/or rtsp-agent and/or recording-agent and/or audio-agent and/or video-agents.
 This machine must be visible to each other, and if webrtc-agent is running on it, it must be visible to other client.

-If you want to use Intel VCA card to run video agents, please follow section 2.3.9 to enable nodes of Intel VCA card as a visible seperated machines.
+    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_9) to enable nodes of Intel VCA as a visible seperated machines.

 11. Edit the configuration items in Release-<Version>/{audio,video,access}_agent/agent.toml.